-Every authorised Crowd user has access to Crowd's Self-Service Console, where you can edit your user profile, change your password and view other information about your Crowd username.
+Every authorized Crowd user has access to Crowd's Self-Service Console, where you can edit your user profile, change your password and view other information about your Crowd username.
 The Crowd User Guide describes this functionality.

 Here is a list of all entries in the glossary, plus the first few lines of content.
 Click a link to see the full text for each entry.

 Crowd allows you to have different usernames in different applications.
 These different usernames are called 'aliases'.
-Your Crowd administrator can manage your aliases for the applications you are authorised to access.
+Your Crowd administrator can manage your aliases for the applications you are authorized to access.

-If you are authorised to use Crowd, you can log in to Crowd's Self-Service Console to update your user profile and view other information about your username.
+If you are authorized to use Crowd, you can log in to Crowd's Self-Service Console to update your user profile and view other information about your username.
 The Crowd administrator can grant people access to the Self-Service Console, as described in the Crowd Administration Guide.
 Basically, the administrator should ensure that your username is in a user directory which is mapped to the Crowd application.

 A Crowd administrator is a user who has access to the Crowd Administration Console, which provides the functions described in the Crowd Administration Guide.
 The first administrator is defined during the installation of Crowd.
 A Crowd administrator can grant administration rights to other users, as described in the Crowd Administration Guide.

 A 'Crowd-connected application' is a software application which has been designed and configured to use Crowd for user logins.
 These applications pass all login requests to Crowd for authentication.
-Depending on the integration level, the application may also make use of the groups and roles defined in Crowd for authorisation purposes, and allow single sign-on across the Crowd domain.
+Depending on the integration level, the application may also make use of the groups and roles defined in Crowd for authorization purposes, and allow single sign-on across the Crowd domain.
 The Crowd Administration Guide tells you how to connect an application to Crowd.